vpon-data/data-sdk/docs/ios.md

 # Debug Mode
 ---
-***You can config debug mode with setDebugMode when you implement and initilize Data SDK.
+You need to config debug mode with setDebugMode when you initilize Data SDK.
-When initilizing Data SDK to enable or disable debug log when you implement Data SDK.

 ```objc